 - Facilitated by Toby Brothers, Jane Wymark and Caroline Donnelly

-- May 3rd-10th 2019; program will run approx. five to six hours per day (one day open) leaving time for other activities (optional kayaking adventure and trip to The Pidavros theatre or Temple of Aphasia
+- September 5th-12th 2020; program will run approx. five to six hours per day (one day open) leaving time for other activities (optional kayaking adventure and trip to The Pidavros theatre or Temple of Aphasia

 - Recommended editions: The Odyssey by Homer, translated by Robert Fagles AND the Emily Wilson translation (more details below)